-Where a director has a conflict of interest, he should not normally be joined with the remainder of the board in the expression of its views on the offer and the nature of the conflict should be clearly explained.
-Depending on the circumstances, such a director may have to make the responsibility statement required by Rule 19.2, appropriately amended to make it clear that he does not accept responsibility for the views of the board on the offer.
+A director who has a conflict of interest should not normally be joined with the remainder of the board in the expression of its views on the offer and the nature of the conflict should be clearly explained.
+Depending on the circumstances, such a director may have to make the responsibility statement required by Rule 19.2, appropriately amended to make it clear that the director does not accept responsibility for the views of the board on the offer.